“A little less conversation, a little more action, please”

 Perhaps without knowing it, Elvis Presley understood the heart of the Agile culture.
 A line from his hit song pleads for “a little less conversation, a little more action, please.”
 Maybe if The King had been present in Utah in 2001, the Agile Manifesto would include this song lyric as the document’s opening line.

 We believe that Agility is action and objectivity.
 It’s about putting ideas (design) into practice, evaluating the results, and adjusting what is necessary.

 Being agile is the opposite of being a bureaucrat.
 We work to deliver value instead of detailed planning

-In addition, the agile leader has the challenge of removing or at least mitigating the romanticized ideals around the agile culture.
-It is about balancing the subjectivity of democracy in the decision-making process with the time invested to reach a conclusion; balancing the adoption of trends, and tools, with the risks of overloading the team; and ensure that the team is engaged with the delivery of a value product to the customer, above being engaged with the faithful execution of some method.
+In addition, the Agile Leader must be a pragmatist – removing or at least mitigating the romanticized ideals around the Agile Culture – in favor of action and progress.
+The Agile Leader must balance democratic-thinking in the decision-making process with the time invested to reach a conclusion: “Land the Plane”, so to speak.
+The Agile Leader must balance the adoption of trends, and tools, with the risks of overloading the team.
+The Agile Leader must ensure that the development team is engaged with a commitment to deliver a product of value to the customer not just follow methods for the sake of being a methodology purist.

 By Wagner Balabuch (CINQ Technologies) & Bobby Dewrell (Accelerance)